alpaca-tc/admin_script/README.md

 [![Gem Version](https://badge.fury.io/rb/admin_script.png)](http://badge.fury.io/rb/admin\_script)
 [![Build Status](https://travis-ci.org/alpaca-tc/admin_script.svg?branch=master)](https://travis-ci.org/alpaca-tc/admin\_script)

-A module for creating flexible, simple scripts for project in Rails.
+A module that creates flexible, simple scripts for Rails project.

 <img width="1147" alt="edit_page_example" src="https://cloud.githubusercontent.com/assets/1688137/21744577/cd1d3bac-d55b-11e6-8a9d-bda96edd4d36.png">

-## Why use an AdminScript?
+## Why use AdminScript?

-I do not want to design RESTful resource for such scripts that run only a few times a month.
+Sometimes we add a button to admin panel to run automated script, but I do not want to design RESTful resource and create new template for such scripts.
-A new template is also a complete waste of time.

-Therefore, AdminScript provides management page of scripts.
+`AdminScript` provides a page of manage these scripts.

-Only once to define model to perform a script, it generates template automatically.
+**All you have to do is adding a script.**
-No configuration of routing, controller and template.
+No configuration of routing, controller or template.

 ## Getting Started